ArduPilot/ardupilot/Tools/ros2/README.md

 # ArduPilot ROS 2 packages

 This directory contains ROS 2 packages and configuration files for running ROS 2 processes and nodes that communicate with the ArduPilot DDS client library using the microROS agent.
 It contains the following packages:

 #### `ardupilot_sitl`

-A `colcon` package for building and running ArduPilot SITL using the ROS 2 CLI.
+This is a `colcon` package for building and running ArduPilot SITL using the ROS 2 CLI.
 For example `ardurover` SITL may be launched with:

 ```bash